CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.5 Virtualization.md

 Furthermore, the configuration files of the virtual IT systems SHOULD regularly be checked for unauthorized changes.
 It should also be monitored whether the virtual networks are correctly assigned to the respective virtual IT systems.

-If configuration changes are made to the virtualization infrastructure, they SHOULD be tested or tested before they are implemented.
+When configuration changes are made to the virtualization infrastructure, they SHOULD be tested or tested before they are implemented.

 #### SYS.1.5.A18 Training Virtual Site Administrators [Supervisors, IT Leaders, Network Leaders]